 Aside from testing continuity, measuring resistance is commonly used when checking an electrical component’s resistors (like in a speaker).

 If checking a resistor, determine the resistor's resistance value.
 This can either be found marked on the resistor itself or in the owner's manual of the component being tested.
-Turn the selection knob to the Ω setting and place each of the multimeters prongs to one the resistor’s leads.
+Turn the selection knob to the Ω setting and place each of the multimeter's probes to one of the resistor’s leads.
 If the resistor is functioning properly, the resistance value on the meter’s display should be the same as the resistor’s rating.
 If not, the resistor is defective and needs to be replaced.

 One of the most common reasons to measure amps is for diagnosing vehicle electrical issues.
 For example, a parasitic draw on the battery.